stisa/nwasm/README.md

 This repository is used for documentation, issue tracking, and other misc things.
 The actual code can be found in a fork of Nim [here](https://github.com/stisa/Nim/tree/nwasm)

-This split-branch model was chosen to allow easy comparison with the main nim branch via github fork interface, simple compilation (see [Trying out](#trying-out)).
+This split-branch model was chosen to allow easy comparison with the main nim branch via github fork interface and also simple compilation (see [Trying out](#trying-out)).
 Also if/when, in the future, the wasm backend is mature enough, merging into upstream would be a simple pull request.

 Notes
 -----

-I'm writing some [notes](NOTES.md) on how (*I think*) nim compiler works and also random thoughts on how to implement the backend.
+I've been writing some [notes](NOTES.md) on how (*I think*) nim compiler works and also random thoughts on how to implement the backend.

 Trying out
 ----------